AI Governance

 Violation 3: Data Integrity Failures from AI Hallucinations

-HIPAA requires covered entities to implement controls protecting the integrity of ePHI [HIPAA 164.312(c)(1)].
-AI scribe tools, clinical summarization engines, and diagnostic assistants introduce a new integrity threat: hallucinated content entering permanent medical records.
-A 2025 clinical study documented a 1.47% hallucination rate and a 3.45% omission rate in AI-generated clinical notes [Nature Digital Medicine 2025].
-ECRI flagged misuse of AI chatbots as a top health technology hazard for 2026 [ECRI 2026].
+HIPAA requires covered entities to implement controls protecting the integrity of ePHI (164.312(c)(1)).
+AI scribe tools, clinical summarization engines, and diagnostic assistants introduce an integrity threat: hallucinated content entering permanent medical records.
+A 2025 clinical study documented a 1.47% hallucination rate and a 3.45% omission rate in AI-generated clinical notes (npj Digital Medicine 2025, doi:10.1038/s41746-025-01670-7).
+ECRI has flagged misuse of AI chatbots as a top health technology hazard for 2026.

 How Hallucinations Enter the Medical Record